ngageoint/sarpy/README.rst

 used TASER capabilities from the MATLAB SAR Toolbox have been recreated using these GUI components.

-The decision was made to use `tkinter <https://docs.python.org/3/library/tkinter.html>` for this capability.
+The decision was made to use `tkinter <https://docs.python.org/3/library/tkinter.html>`_ for this capability.
 The particulars of this choice are entirely pragmatic.
-Most importantly, `tkinter` is well supported for essentially every architecture that Python is supported, and there are no complicating factors in configuration or installation.
+Most importantly, `tkinter` is well supported for essentially every architecture that Python is supported, and there are no complicating factors in licensing, configuration, or installation.
 For better or for worse, `tkinter` will work on essentially any government system with a viable Python environment right out of the box.
+The same cannot generally be said for the other popular GUI frameworks like QT, WX, or GTK.

 Documentation
 -------------